genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/03_sharing-data.md

 ## Passing values (primitive and non-primitive)

-In Angular, both primitive values (such as strings, numbers, and boolean values) and non-primitive values (such as objects and arrays) can be passed directly as attributes from Angular to web components.
-This is similar to the way that data is passed between Angular components.
+You can directly pass primitive and non-primitive values as attributes from Angular to web components.
+This is similar to the way that data is [passed between Angular components](https://angular.io/guide/inputs-outputs).

 ### Primitive values
+Primitive values include strings, numbers, and boolean values.

 You can bind primitive values in the HTML template in this way:

 ```html